-Dr Sebastian King
+A/Professor Sebastian King

-Mr Sebastian King is a paediatric surgeon with a subspecialty interest in colorectal conditions affecting neonates and children.
+Associate Professor King is a paediatric surgeon with a subspecialty interest in colorectal conditions affecting neonates and children.
 He completed his PhD in 2008 with The University of Melbourne at The Royal Children's Hospital.
 His research focused upon the motility patterns of children affected by slow transit constipation.
 His PhD was supported by scholarships from the Royal Australasian College of Surgeons and the NHMRC.

-Mr King's clinical role at The Royal Children's Hospital is now focused upon children born with anorectal malformations or Hirschsprung disease, and those affected by chronic constipation or short bowel disease.
-His ongoing research focused is supported by his MCRI Career Development Award.
-He is the recent recipient of the Royal Australasian College of Surgeons Senior Lecturer Fellowship.
+A/Prof. King's clinical role at The Royal Children's Hospital is now focused upon children born with anorectal malformations or Hirschsprung disease, and those affected by chronic constipation.
+A/Prof. King established the Complex Colorectal Service at The Royal Children's Hospital.

-Surgeon, Department of Paediatric Surgery, The Royal Children's Hospital
+Colorectal Surgeon, Department of Paediatric Surgery, The Royal Children's Hospital

 Consultant, Department of Clinical Nutrition, The Royal Children's Hospital